helske/seqHMM/README.md

 ```
 ![gridplot](https://github.com/helske/seqHMM/blob/master/Examples/gridplot.png)

+### Building models

+A model is first constructed using an appropriate build function.
+There are several such functions available: `build_hmm` for hidden Markov models, `build_mhmm` for mixture hidden Markov models, `build_mm` for Markov models, `build_mmm` for mixture Markov models, and `build_lcm` for latent class models.

+Build functions check that the data and matrices are of the right form and create an object of class `hmm` (for HMMs and MMs) or `mhmm` (for MHMMs, MMMs, and LCMs).
+For the latter, covariates can be omitted or added with the usual `formula` argument using symbolic formulas familiar from e.g. the `lm` function.
+Even though missing observations are allowed in sequence data, covariates must be completely observed.

 ### Fitting hidden Markov models

-When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `build_hmm` function.
-After that, the model is fitted with the `fit_model` function.
+When fitting Hidden Markov models (HMMs), starting values for initial, transition, and emission probabilities are given in the `build_hmm` function.
+After that, parameters are estimated with the `fit_model` function.
 The fitting function provides three estimation steps: 1) EM algorithm, 2) global optimization, and 3) local optimization.
 By default, only the EM step is performed.
 The results from a former step are used as starting values in a latter.

 In order to reduce the risk of being trapped in a poor local maximum, a large number of initial values should be tested.
 If global step is chosen, by default the `fit_model` function uses the multilevel single-linkage method (MLSL) with the LDS modification.
 The MLSL draws multiple random starting values and performs local optimization (L-BFGS by default) from each starting point.
 The LDS modification uses low-discrepancy sequences instead of random numbers as starting points and should improve convergence rate.